sdc-china/IDA-doc/_posts/2018-01-15-test-case-data-binding.md

      ![][testcase_data_upload]

-  3. After upload,new test case data files appears on the left menu side bar.
+  3. After upload,new test case data files will appear on the left menu side bar.

   4. You can also click download icon to download it and check the content.